 This is ‘dal’ only by association but equally warming and delicious.
 Instead of using legumes, I thought I could use pumpkin or squash (sweet potato or carrot could also be used) for sweetness, colour and mushy texture.
 And to add some crunch I used some finely chopped cauliflower, as you would for cauliflower rice, and some sesame seeds.
 A huge whack of spices and some coconut milk and I actually created something I am super proud of.

 My paleo ‘dal’ is full of nutrients and fibre and can be eaten as is on a cold night or as a side with some meat or fish.
 It goes really well with some boiled or fried eggs for breakfast.
-It can be frozen in batches for a quick vegetable side dish as well.

 I’ve done this recipe twice now and it is absolutely delicious!
 I’m doing it for a dinner party tonight, serving it with beef madras, rice and chapatis but it’s amazing on its own too.
 Thank you!